cksystemsteaching/selfie/README.md

 X AND Y = NOT ((NOT X) OR (NOT Y))
 ```

 These formulae are known as De Morgan’s Laws, something I remember from my first semester more than thirty years ago.
 However, what is important here is that all these operators can be implemented by *logic gates* which are then put together to form an *electronic circuit* and ultimately a *processor* or *central processing unit* abbreviated *CPU*.
-The key insight is to see the connection between Boolean Logic and *digital* electronics.
+The key insight is to see the connection between Boolean logic and *digital* electronics.
 The two different states of each bit, 0 and 1, that is, the two different logical statements, false and true, are simply represented by two different *discrete* electronic signals such as low and high voltage, respectively.
 That's it!

 An AND operator, for example, can be constructed by two *transistors* connected in a sequence that transmits high voltage only if the input to both transistors is high voltage.
 A transistor is essentially just a switch and the fundamental building block of digital devices.
 Its miniaturization began in the late 1950s and has started the computer revolution.